Image

 The next was, "Marlene Costa, treasurer."

-And then around the table was John Kostuk, the elected board member-at-large, and a perfect gentleman, who said, "I'm here in the group to support everybody."
+Around the table was John Kostuk, the elected board member-at-large, and a perfect gentleman, saying, "I'm here to support everybody."

-Dorina Moriarty, LCRA secretary, spoke...
-But was interrupted by Marlene with a question, which we entertained as a possible point of order.
-She asked, "Does John have a right to vote?"
+Dorina Moriarty, the LCRA secretary, spoke.
+But was interrupted by Marlene, with a question, which we entertained, as a possible point of order.
+She inquired, "Does John have a right to vote?"
 Jim raised a similar challenge simultaneously.

-The questions were out of order, in that we were not considering any vote at the time, so I asked that the matter be held off.
+The questions were out of order, in that we were not considering any vote at the time, so I begged that the matter be held off.
 But I was too late!
-Dorina was ready, next and all set to speak, and did so saying, "Ah...
+Dorina was ready, next, and all set to speak, and did so saying, "Ah...
 No. Let's continue the... "

-Suddenly, in a flash, I realized everyone (except John) was speaking with great urgency.
-At the same time.
-Each one was yelling!
+Suddenly, in the next instant, I realized everyone (except John) was speaking with great urgency.
+And at the same time.
+Each person was yelling!

 Dorina wanted to introduce herself.
 Marlene was demanding an emergency meeting with the Executive Director of the Housing Authority.
-She was requiring responses to the letter she wrote with questions about the notice for this meeting.
+She wanted responses to the letter, she wrote, with her questions about the notice for this meeting.

-Jim was also wanted citations of the pertinent by-laws.
-He was declaring that John, the board member at large, could not vote.
-Jim insisted on a copy of the by-laws and the notice, which was right on the table.
+Jim was also demanding the legal citations, of the pertinent by-laws.
+He was declaring with volume that John, the board member at large, could NOT vote.
+Jim insisted on a copy of the by-laws, copy of the notice, all of which was right on the table.
 He also demanded a list of "witnesses."

-Clearly I had lost control of the meeting.
+Clearly I'd lost control of the meeting.
 Roberts Rules did not apply.
-We could not get halfway through a simple round of introductions without the world devolving into chaos.
+We did not get halfway around a round of simple introductions without the world diving into chaos.

-To address this ongoing aggressive social behavior, our agenda, includes, as a regular item, "Code of Conduct," at the start of every meeting.
+An attempt to address this aggressive social behavior, our agenda, includes, as a regular item, "Code of Conduct," at the start of every meeting.
 Its like a prayer.
-To respect each other, to listen more attentively, to turn the volume down, etc. I don't know why this should be so difficult.
+To respect each other, to listen more attentively, to turn the volume down, etc. Don't know why this should be difficult.
 But it needs work.

 I wanted to read a few pertinent by-laws.
 One by-law, for instance, allows for any officer to call a meeting, which is what Marlene did in sending emails around to the board officers and to the executive director.
 No one agreed to show up.
 However, such meetings with a quorum are valid.

 Finally, there is a by-law that states that the President shall preside over board meetings.
-This proved to be impossible for me due to my lack of skills.
-The meeting attendees were unable, as a group, to discuss the matter of changing the board, nor consider any solutions to our main problems, which are opening a bank account and acting civilly with each other.
+This proved to be impossible, for me, on this occasion, due to my lack of skills.
+The meeting attendees were unable, as a group, to get to the matter of board change, nor did we consider any solutions to our main problems, which are starting a bank account and acting civilly together.

-The hollering became almost non-stop on all sorts of extraneous topics.
-And as a failed exercise in self-government, we concluded prematurely with Jim saying he was thinking about bringing a law suit against me for either, naming him for removal, or not naming him.
+The meeting concluded prematurely.
+No seconded motion achieved majority support, and the loud cross talk became almost non-stop rhetorical attacks on extraneous topics.
+As a failed exercise in self-government, we concluded, with Jim saying he was thinking about bringing a law suit against me for either, naming him for removal, or not naming him.
 It was not clear.
 Marlene, likewise, claimed that she supported the residents and the union, and that all I cared about was the Linden Letter.
 She threatened that if I wrote anything about her, she would sue me for libel.

 And so, here we are.